EdgelessPE/ept/doc/en/nep/definition/2-context.md

 Application data directory

 :::warning
-Note: This variable and the `%appdata%` variable within the Windows system represent different directory locations, and it will not automatically add `Roaming` at the end.
+Note: This variable and the `%appdata%` variable within the Windows system represent different directory locations, and it will not automatically append `Roaming` at the end.
 :::
 * Permission level: [`Sensitive`](/nep/definition/3-permissions#sensitive)
 * Example value: `C:/Users/UserName/AppData`